bmark21/InTroCEPS/README.md

 ## Getting Started

 To adhere to github repository limitations, the "ibtracs.ALL.list.v04r00.csv" has been split into 8 parts, each under 50MB.
+This was done using the "ECE5424_MB_SplitCSV.py" python script located in "\sources\Mark_B\".
 The 8 part csv has splitted name format of "data_part_#"...

+These 8 parts of the IBTrACS are all loaded and assembled within the main scripts for each method.

 To run the scripts included with this project and to obtain the results as described within the report is straightforward...